Joline990/Joline990.github.io/src/content/blog/post-22.md

 - Chapter 2: 2d creation
 - Chapter 3: From 2d to 3d
 - Chapter 4: Bring it to life with iteraction
-- Chapter 5: Future, proposal
+- Chapter 5: Future proposal
 - Chapter 6: Project conclusion

 ### Chapter 1